 Professor Hugh Corder

 Hugh Corder is a law graduate of Cape Town, Cambridge and Oxford.
-His DPhil dissertation at Oxford in 1982 analysed the political role of the South African appellate judiciary from 1910 to 1950.
-He has served two terms as Dean of Law at the University of Cape Town, having held a chair in public law there since 1987.
-Professor Corder has written extensively in the fields of constitutional and administrative law over the past 30 years, and was elected a Fellow of the University of Cape Town in 2004.
-He has been active in many organisations in civil society since his student days in the 1970s, striving for the recognition of basic rights through the law, in pursuit of dignity, equality and freedom for all.
-In 1993 he served on the committee drafting South Africa’s first Bill of Rights, which became part of the transitional constitution.
+After starting his academic career lecturing at Stellenbosch University, he held the Chair of Public Law at the University of Cape Town (UCT) from 1987 to 2019 and is now Professor Emeritus of Public Law.
+He served two terms as Dean of Law at UCT from 1999 to 2008, and in addition served as Interim Deputy Vice Chancellor in 2016-2017 and Interim Director of the Graduate School of Business in 2020.
+Professor Corder was elected a Fellow of the University of Cape Town in 2004.
+He has been active in many organisations in civil society since his student days in the 1970s, striving for the recognition of the rule of law and basic rights through the law, in pursuit of dignity, equality and freedom for all.
+He has written extensively in the fields of constitutional and administrative law over the past 40 years and in 1993 served on the committee drafting South Africa’s first Bill of Rights, which became part of the transitional constitution.

-Jeremy Gauntlett SC
+Jeremy Gauntlett SC QC

-A former chair of the Cape Bar and of the General Council of the Bar of South Africa, and vice-president of the Bar for the International Criminal Court, Jeremy Gauntlett has previously co-chaired the International Bar Association’s Forum for Barristers and Advocates.
-He is in practice at the Cape, Johannesburg and London Bars and a Bencher of the Middle Temple, and served (sessionally) as a Judge of Appeal of Lesotho from 1996 to 2010.
-In addition to his practice in commercial and public law in Southern Africa, he has served as an ICC arbitrator and as lead counsel before the SADC Tribunal and now the African Commission and African Court for dispossessed Zimbabwean farmers.
+Former chair of the Cape Bar and of the General Council of the Bar of South Africa, and vice-president of the Bar for the International Criminal Court, Jeremy Gauntlett has previously co-chaired the International Bar Association’s Forum for Barristers and Advocates.
+He practises at the Cape, Johannesburg and London Bars (at Brick Court Chambers); he is a Bencher of the Middle Temple.
+He served (sessionally) as a Judge of Appeal of Lesotho from 1996 to 2010.
+He practises in both commercial law, including international arbitration, and public law, including constitutional and regulatory law.
+He sits on the Financial Services Authority of Dubai and as an arbitrator for the Shanghai International Arbitration Court and the International Commercial Court in Paris.